alexey-lysiuk/slade-macos-build/README.md

 Also, you can switch to a branch other than **master** and run the corresponding script again.

 It's possible to create a Disk Image `*.dmg` file, suitable for making redistributable builds.
 Execute `make_dmg.sh` script to generate it.

+You can build and create a Disk Image at an arbitrary Git tag by specifying its name as a command line parameter for `xcode.sh` and `make_dmg.sh` scripts.